Lean Six Sigma Black Belt Certification

 |Time to Complete||16 weeks|

-Upon completion of the course, you will be a certified Lean Six Sigma Black Belt from Purdue University.
-You also have the option, at no additional cost, of earning 9.0 CEUs (continuing education units), which come with a Purdue transcript.
+Upon successful completion of the course, the student will be a Lean Six Sigma Black Belt certified by Purdue University.
+There are also 9.0 CEUs (continuing education units) available for successful completion of the Lean Six Sigma Black Belt course.

 To learn more about Purdue University’s online Lean Six Sigma Black Belt Certification course and download a free brochure, fill out the fields below.
 You can also call (888) 390-0499 to speak to one of our Program Advisors.